Amsterdam School for Heritage, Memory and Material Culture

-Rob van der Laarse (UvA) & Ihab Saloul (UvA)
+Rob van der Laarse (UvA) and Ihab Saloul (UvA)

 This ground-breaking series examines the dynamics of heritage and memory studies from a transnational, interdisciplinary and integrated approach.
 Monographs or edited volumes critically interrogate the politics of heritage and memory, as well as the theoretical implications of landscapes and mass violence, nationalism and ethnicity, heritage preservation and conservation, archaeology and (dark) tourism, diaspora and postcolonial memory, the power of aesthetics and the art of absence and forgetting, and performative re-enactments in the present.